cosmos/gaia/cmd/gaiacli/README.md

 ### Connection Creation

-In order to send transactions using IBC there are two differnt handshakes that must be preformed.
+In order to send transactions using IBC there are two different handshakes that must be performed.
 First there is a `connection` created between the two chains.
-Once the connection is created, an application specific `channel` handshake is preformed which allows the transfer of application specific data.
+Once the connection is created, an application specific `channel` handshake is performed which allows the transfer of application specific data.
 Examples of applications are token transfer, cross-chain validation, cross-chain accounts, and in this tutorial `ibc-mock`.

 Create a `connection` with the following command: